Valiantic/Linkorage-Resource-Storage-for-Devs-/README.md

 Linkorage is a link inventory to store various resource website links into a safe website.
 This helps the user to minimize open tabs for searching important resources and maximize their time.

+REMINDERS FOR FUTURE REFERENCE!
+ // COMMON ERROR HERE ALWAYS CHECK THE QUERY AND THE TABLE NAME CREATION REQUIREMENT
+// ALWAYS CHECK THE ACTION SPECIALLY IN UPDATE AND DELETE PHP!!!

 PAGE SCHEMA